jessicacousins/fullstack_vite_webapp/README.md

 10. **Shopping Cart and Checkout System**: Users can browse a list of items and add them to their cart.
 The cart is viewable, where users can adjust item quantities or remove items.
 Each user’s shopping history, including cart items and transaction logs, is securely stored in the backend.
 11. **Checkout**: Users can proceed to checkout where they can securely process payments using Stripe.
 Payments are handled via Stripe’s API, and all transaction data, such as total amounts and payment statuses, are logged in MongoDB.
 12. **Password Reset**: Implemented secure password reset functionality with backend checks to prevent password reset abuse.
+13. **OpenAI Chatbot**: Users can engage with a chatbot that provides real-time AI-generated responses powered by OpenAI.
+The chatbot is seamlessly integrated on the frontend without storing conversation history, maintaining user privacy.
+14. **AI Comment Sentiment Analysis**: Each blog comment is automatically analyzed for sentiment (positive, neutral, or negative) using OpenAI's GPT model and is stored in MongoDB for each comment.
+Sentiment analysis results are displayed on the Admin Dashboard, offering insights for content creators and administrators

 ## Packages and Technologies Used